jakobzhao/geog458/weeks/week07/readme.md

 ```

-> TIPS: If a genarrative is composed of Scene A, B and C. The Scene A comes first, and then B and C goes the last.
+> TIPS: If a GeoNarrative is composed of Scene A, B and C. The Scene A comes first, and then B and C goes the last.
 When Scene B enters the screen in the normal order (B follows A entering the screen), both the Scene Exit event of Scene A and the Scene Enter event of Scene B will be triggered.
-When Scene Scene B enters in the reversed order, both the Scene Exit event of Scene C and the Scene Enter event of Scene B will be triggered.
-So, to ensure the geonarrative can scroll both normally and reversely (this is what happens in the real world scenario), you will need to define both the enter and exit handlers carefully, once the functions are coded, please debug it by scrolling the geonarrative in both ways.
+When Scene B enters in the reversed order, both the Scene Exit event of Scene C and the Scene Enter event of Scene B will be triggered.
+So, to ensure the GeoNarrative can scroll both normally and reversely (this is what happens in the real-world scenario), you will need to define both the enter and exit handlers carefully, once the functions are coded, please debug it by scrolling the GeoNarrative in both ways.
 Otherwise, the behavior could be triggered in the wrong events.
 Based on my personal experience, I encourage you to follow the convention below.

 - set the map view when a scene enters the screen, do not set map view when a scene exits.
 - add map layers when a scene enters the screen, while this scene exits, remove the previously added layers.

 ### 2.6 Footer

-If you are interested in adding a footer to the geonarrative like [this](https://jakobzhao.github.io/geog458/weeks/week07/footer.html) (see the codes in the [footer.html](footer.html)), you will need to include bootstrap framework to your header element.
-Then, you can apply differnt types of footer templates which are supported by Bootstrap.
+If you are interested in adding a footer to the GeoNarrative like [this](https://jakobzhao.github.io/geog458/weeks/week07/footer.html) (see the codes in the [footer.html](footer.html)), you will need to include bootstrap framework to your header element.
+Then, you can apply different types of footer templates which are supported by Bootstrap.

 ![](img/footer.png)